 1. UE_1 sends a Direct Communication Request.
 This message may be received by multiple UEs.

 2a/3a/4a.
-UE_2a choose to respond to the message and initiates the Direct Auth and Key Establishment procedure (if needed based on the credentials used to establish security – see clause 5.3.3.1.3) to generate the key KNRP.
-UE_2a then runs the Direct Security Mode Command procedure with UE_1 to establish the security based on that key KNRP.
+UE_2a choose to respond to the message and may initiate the Direct Auth and Key Establishment procedure (if needed based clause 5.3.3.1.3) to generate the key KNRP.
+UE_2a then runs the Direct Security Mode Command procedure with UE_1 tocontinue the connection establishment procedures.
 If this is successful, UE_2a sends the Direct Communication Accept message.

 2b.
 UE_2b chooses not to respond the UE_1